Our Lady of Manaoag: Services

 Thousands converge on Saturdays and Sundays to pray for their intentions, hear Mass, pray the Rosary, offer flowers, light candles, buy religious articles, have religious articles or vehicles blessed, get holy water, and join in the daily and seasonal activities.
 The blessings of religious articles and vehicles are performed at the back of the church grounds after every Mass, while holy water is also dispensed there for free to those with containers.

 The short dawn procession and Scriptural Rosary every first Saturday before the 5 a.m.
 Mass is well-attended by regular pilgrims mostly from Metro Manila and from Regions I (Ilocos), II (Cagayan Valley), and III (Central Luzon).
 These first Saturday rites are pursuant to the Communion of Reparation on the First Saturdays requested by the Virgin Mary in her third apparition at Fátima on 13 July 1917 for the preservation of world peace.

 Any of the Masses in the regular schedule may be offered for personal petitions and thanksgiving.
 The 7 a.m.
 Masses on Fridays (except on Good Friday) may be offered for the soul in Purgatory of a dearly departed.
 These may be done through the parish office at the right side of the main entrance of the church; at the Shrine Museum; or at the back of the church beside the religious store at the entrance of the Candle Gallery.
 Mass offerings and donations may be offered also through its website.

-Services at the shrine and religious programming are broadcast on Radyo Manaoag 102.7 FM, which is also accessible through the shrine's official website.